Overview of BSc Agriculture: What You Need to Know about the Course

 Practical Training

 In addition to theoretical coursework, practical training is a significant part of the programme.
-Students engage in fieldwork, internships, and hands-on experiences, allowing them to apply their learning in fieldwork.
+Students engage in fieldwork, internships, and hands-on experiences, allowing them to apply their learning in the field.

 2. Importance of BSc Agriculture